sova/hachiba/README.md

-## Caution
+## Rejoice

-Currently (as of 4 July 2018) the server stores all posts, threads, and boards in memory and will lose all state upon program termination and memory release.
-Please wait until I add `write-to-disk` and `read-from-disk`, otherwise effort might be in vain.
-One can always save the raw data of the generated html pages to use later, but it is much cleaner to save the raw post data, I just have not gotten around to it quite yet.
+As of 5 July 2018 this message board will save all posts, threads, and boards to disk in files ending with .sova

 ## Why did you make this?